 1. Keep Your Coupons Organized

 I had all my coupons organized in a binder using baseball card protector sheets.

 This is incredibly helpful if you are going to try to keep track of numerous coupons at a time.
 It keeps them easy to see at a glance so you aren’t having to look through a pile trying to remember what coupons you have that day.

 I also organized them in the sheets by categories in the store.

 If you have the time, search for sales flyers or local specials and compare those with your coupons.
-If you don’t have time for that, shop at stores that you know have deals.
-If you are lucky enough to have a warehouse store near you, see if they take coupons.
+However, if your time is limited, shop at stores that you know have deals.
+See if any warehouse stores near you take coupons.

 If you know you need a certain product, look for those coupons.
 You can find a lot of coupons online at Coupons.com or directly from the manufacturer.
 If you need diapers, wipes, or formula, go to the manufacturer’s website and sign up for specials and deals.
 Most of them will send you coupons in the mail.